CSBSJU/CSCI-338/assignments/programming-assignment-2.md

 1. The source code of your programs.
 1. A short report (PDF format) including the following:
+   * The approach that you took to implementing this algorithm, i.e., were you able to implement the algorithm exactly as described in the book, did you need to make any modifications to it, etc?
    * A description of anything that I should know about your program.
 This could be limitations like, it only works for XXX files, but not YYY file, or challenges that prevented you from completing the assignment.